Where To Watch 4th Of July Fireworks Around Tri-State Area

 FRIDAY

 - 7:30 p.m.
-Ceremony honoring killed in action military heroes, followed by fireworks in Woodbridge Township
+Ceremony honoring killed in action military heroes, followed by fireworks in Woodbridge Township, N.J.

 SUNDAY

 - 1-9 p.m.
-Food truck festival and fireworks at West Orange High School
+Food truck festival and fireworks in West Orange, N.J.

 - 9:25 p.m.
 Macy’s 4th of July Fireworks Spectacular over the East River